-Convocation Spotlight: C. Brynn Walmsley
+Convocation Spotlight: Brynn Walmsley

-Debbie Okusanya is graduating with her Bachelor of Science in Kinesiology from the Faculty of Kinesiology, Sport, and Recreation.
+Brynn Walmsley is graduating with her Bachelor of Science in Kinesiology from the Faculty of Kinesiology, Sport, and Recreation.

 27 November 2024

 Brynn WalmsleyBrynn Walmsley has always loved being physically active, so pursuing a degree in kinesiology specializing in adapted physical activity was a natural fit for her.
-Motivated by the belief that activity should be accessible to all, regardless of ability, she powered through the first two years of her degree during the pandemic with the encouragement and support of her classmates and fiance.
+Motivated by the belief that activity should be accessible to all, regardless of ability, she powered through the first two years of her degree during the pandemic with the encouragement and support of her classmates and fiancé.

 Here, she talks about her favourite experiences getting hands on with clients.